zynomon/OLD_ERR/faq/index.md

   </summary>
 Special? maybe some flashes or glitch. <br
 >
-  ERROR.OS is bundled with KDE's minimal version with advanced theme and stuffs
+  ERROR.OS is bundled with KDE's minimal version with advanced theme and stuffs.
 </details>

 <details>